JayMat96/Game-Critique-Spider-Man-The-Heist-/README.md

 ### Review

 Type 1-2 paragraphs reviewing selected game.
-Your audience is the class, keep your review simple and understandable to a novice tester.
+Keep your review simple and understandable to a novice tester.
 Your task is to advise your classmates about the game and aspects that should be tested.
-Submit assignment via a link to a github markdown file hosted in your personal site.

 Name 3-5 aspects of the game you think should be tested and why?